iden3/snarkjs/README.md

 snarkjs powersoftau new bn128 12 pot12_0000.ptau -v
 ```

+The `new` command is used to start a powers of tau ceremony.

 The first parameter after `new` refers to the type of curve you wish to use.
 At the moment, we support both `bn128` and `bls12-381`.

 The second parameter, in this case `12`, is the power of two of the maximum number of contraints that the ceremony can accept: in this case, the number of constraints is `2 ^ 12 = 4096`.
 The maximum value supported here is `28`, which means you can use `snarkjs` to securely generate zk-snark parameters for circuits with up to `2 ^ 28` (≈268 million) constraints.

 > Note that the creator of the ceremony is also the first contributor.